Dodgers vs. Reds Player Props Betting Odds

 Betts Stats

-- Betts brings a seven-game streak with at least one hit into this contest.
+- Betts brings a seven-game streak with at least one hit into this one.
 In his last 10 outings he is batting .200 with three doubles, nine walks and three RBI.

 Betts Recent Games